-Every sin has some measure of consequence, and we cannot take for granted how deep we can sink as a result of sin.
-The sin that goes unrepented will have an eternal consequence.
+- Every sin has some measure of consequence, and we cannot take for granted how deep we can sink as a result of sin. - The sin that goes unrepented will have an eternal consequence.
 God will only allow our selfishness, idolatry, hatred, and immorality for so long.
+WE CAN TAKE SOME THINGS WITH US

-Our dedication and love for God also has effects on us.
-The things we do to honor God and help others resonate in this life and for eternity!
-Everyday we must consciously choose to deny ourselves, to follow Jesus, and to love the people around us.
+- Our dedication and love for God also has effects on us.
+The things we do to honor God and help others resonate in this life and for eternity! - Everyday we must consciously choose to deny ourselves, to follow Jesus, and to love the people around us. - One day there will be a harvest.